JuniorDiasOliveira/TddExampleComponent/README.md

 - Test HTML template of components.

 ## How to Use
-- Download, follow the TODO steps below and enjoy!
+- Download, follow the TODO steps above and enjoy!